ppy/osu-wiki/wiki/Beatmaps/en.md

 Pending beatmaps use the question mark icon (![Question mark icon](/wiki/shared/pending.gif)) in the song select screen.

 A beatmap with a pending status is usually waiting to be [modded](/wiki/modded).
-[Mappers](/wiki/Mappers) must seek for [modders](/wiki/modders) from the community and at least two [Beatmap Nominators](/wiki/Beatmap_Nominators) to get their mapset out of this state.
+[Creators](/wiki/Creators) must seek for [modders](/wiki/modders) from the community and at least two [Beatmap Nominators](/wiki/Beatmap_Nominators) to get their beatmapset out of this status.

-Inactive beatmaps that have been in this category for 4 weeks are automatically moved into the [graveyard](#graveyard) state.
+Inactive beatmaps that have been in this category for 4 weeks are automatically moved into the [graveyard](#graveyard) status.

 All pending beatmaps do not affect user statistics.